 Rental vehicles should be used to obtain economical or practical transportation, i.e., when it would cost more to travel by privately owned vehicle, taxi, bus, etc. It is recommended to use rental vehicles due to the personal liability issues.
-The receipt is required and must separately itemize all charges, including the starting and ending dates of the rental, the name of the renter and any other charges.
+The receipt must separately itemize all charges, including the starting and ending dates of the rental, the name of the renter and any other charges.
 Proof of payment is required.
-In order to minimize costs when using Federal funds, travelers must choose compact or midsize class cars.
-Travelers are also encouraged to use the state contracted vendors.
-When state contracted rates are not used, TEES or SRS may request additional justification.
+In order to minimize costs, travelers are encouraged to choose standard class cars or lower whenever possible, as well as, to use the contracted vendors.
+When state or TEES contracted rates are not used, the Fiscal Office may request additional justification.
 Contract vendors are indicated in the Concur booking tool as preferred vendors and will include the contract rates.

-As employees of the State of Texas, travelers are exempt from the 10% Texas motor vehicle rental tax.
-Reimbursement / payment of the 10% Texas Motor Vehicle Rental Tax is not allowed on TEES funds.
+As employees of the State of Texas, travelers are exempt from the 10% Texas motor vehicle rental tax Reimbursement / payment of the 10% Texas Motor Vehicle Rental Tax is not allowed on TEES funds.
 The exemption form must be presented to the rental car company when the car is picked up.

-If class used is above midsize, the traveler must provide a business or special need justification.
+If the car class used is above full size, the traveler must provide a justification for use of that class.